ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-vcs-client-deployment.md

 HCX is a service.
 HCX is licensed per site and per virtual machine (VM) managed through licensing servers that are maintained by VMware.
 The HCX cloud and client-side instances require communication with the VMware registration site throughout their lifecycle.
 - Traffic on 80 and 443 must be allowed to `https://connect.hybridity.vmware.com`
-- A one-time use registration key is provided for the client-side installation provided by {{site.data.keyword.vmwaresolutions_full}} console.
+- A one-time use registration key is provided by the {{site.data.keyword.vmwaresolutions_full}} console is for the client-side installation.
 A key is required for each client-side HCX installation.

 ### Procedure to order on-premises HCX licenses
 {: #hcxclient-vcs-client-deployment-license-ordering-procedure}